 First year students will follow a structured schedule designed to provide a broad base of knowledge for advanced studies.
-Concurrent with the first year of course work, each student will have the opportunity to undertake four laboratory research rotations (~8 weeks each) with mentors of his/her choosing in any of the GBS themes.
+Concurrent with the first year of course work, each student will have the opportunity to undertake four laboratory research rotations (~8 weeks each) with mentors of their choosing in any of the GBS themes (see next page for details on rotation).
 At the end of each rotation, students will receive a grade for this rotation.